 The first novelty that immediately stands out is that in the Mi Band 5 a slightly larger AMOLED display was used compared to the previous generation: it goes from 0,95 inches to 1.1 inches.
 And even if the difference may seem minimal, in the new Xiaomi smart band the screen has smaller frames and a decidedly larger area to interact with and to read information on.
 In short, even if at first glance it could seem that an identical display has been used compared to the fourth generation, it is precisely by placing the two smartbands next to it that you realize the difference: on the Mi Band 5 there is that extra space that really gives access to more information.

 Still as regards the display, those of Xiaomi have made progress also in the maximum brightness, which now reaches 450 nits (the Mi Band 4 reached 400 nits) and that makes viewing text and images more pleasant even in direct light conditions.
-However, a step back has been made regarding the depth of the colors, which go from the 24 bits of the previous generation to 16 bit in Casa del Xiaomi Mi Band 5 but, let's face it, without tangible differences that stand out from the eye.
+However, a step back has been made regarding the depth of the colors, which go from the 24 bits of the previous generation to 16 bit area of Xiaomi Mi Band 5 but, let's face it, without tangible differences that stand out from the eye.
 Unfortunately, however, the automatic brightness adjustment is still missing, and you are still forced to set the value manually: which is really a nuisance, especially in the evening or when you are suddenly directly exposed to light.

 News also for the dials, which should have been enriched with over 100 new themes, but which apparently many of which are intended exclusively for the Chinese version of the product: incidentally, we have tried the Mi Band 5 Global version but without NFC module.